EUFAR/egads-gui/doc/source/description.rst

 The sixth, seventh, and eighth icons are here to manipulate data:

-* |create| :    With this function, the user have the possibility to create a simple variable : a time series composed of 0 or 1, or a suite of values from n_start to n_end, or a matrix with personal values.
-It can be useful when a small matrix with optical values is needed in the case of few optical algorithms.
-NOT AVAILABLE AT THIS TIME !
 * |migrate| :   In EGADS GUI, once a variable is processed through an algorithm, the result is a new variable displayed in the ``New variables`` tab of the central widget.
 In this tab, a variable can't be saved in a file, only variables in the ``Variable`` tab are saved.
 The user has to migrate the new variable to the ``Variables`` tab.
 And he can do that with this function.
 * |delete| :    The purpose of this function is to delete a variable.
 If the file is saved after a deletion, obviously the deleted variable won't appear in the file anymore.

-.. |create| image:: images/icons/new_var_icon.png
-   :width: 130px
-   :height: 130px
-   :scale: 25 %
-   :align: middle

 .. |migrate| image:: images/icons/migrate_icon.png
    :width: 130px